Abdur Rouf (Indian politician)

 Abdur Rouf is an Indian politician belonging to All India United Democratic Front.
-He was elected as a member of the Assam Legislative Assembly as a United Minorities Front candidate in 1996.
-He joined Indian National Congress in 2008.
-He quit the party on 6 September 2019.
+He was elected as a member of the Assam Legislative Assembly for Janiya as a United Minorities Front candidate in 1996.
+He joined Indian National Congress in 2008 and remained with the party for a decade, until 6 September 2019.
 He joined All India United Democratic Front on 7 October 2019.